stoeps13/connections-doc/source/admin/admin/t_admin_enabling_file_sync.md

              </properties>
         ```

+        !!! note
-        **Note:** You might consider starting with a value that is 1/3 of the total of Web Container thread to limit the maximum number of concurrent file sync requests.
+    You might consider starting with a value that is 1/3 of the total of Web Container thread to limit the maximum number of concurrent file sync requests.
 It also can be used to ensure that enough threads are available to service web application requests and typical file upload and download activity.

 7. By enabling Push Notification technology, the file sync feature scales to multiple clients and the clients can update their content faster when changes are made on the server.
 The clients detect the availability of the push service automatically.
 If you want to use push technology for file sync, the server configuration needs to be changed .
 The Push Notification service must be enabled in general and the specific configuration items for file sync must be enabled too.